wavefrontHQ/help/add_kubernetes.md

 1. Enter the authentication options and click **Next**.

-   The authentication options vary depending on whether your [Operations for Applications service is onboarded to VMware Cloud services](https://docs.wavefront.com/subscriptions-differences.html).
+   The authentication options vary depending on whether your [Tanzu Observability service is onboarded to VMware Cloud services](https://docs.wavefront.com/subscriptions-differences.html).
 For more details, see [Proxy Authentication Types](https://docs.wavefront.com/proxies_installing.html#proxy-authentication-types).

    * If your service **is onboarded** to VMware Cloud services, choose to authenticate by using either an **OAuth App** or an **API token**.

      * **OAuth App** authentication requires you to use an existing App ID, App Secret, and Organization ID of a server to server app that has the **Proxies** service role assigned and belongs to the VMware Cloud services organization running the service.
      * **API Token** authentication requires you to use an API token that belongs to your user account in the VMware Cloud organization running the service.
 Note that you must regenerate and reconfigure the API Token periodically depending on the token TTL configuration.

-   * If your service is **not onboarded** to VMware Cloud services, you can authenticate to the Operations for Applications REST API by using either a user account, or a service account.
-In both cases, the account must have an Operations for Applications API token associated with it.
+   * If your service is **not onboarded** to VMware Cloud services, you can authenticate to the Tanzu Observability REST API by using either a user account, or a service account.
+In both cases, the account must have an Tanzu Observability API token associated with it.

 1. In the **Script** section, review the script and click the **Copy to clipboard** button.